kubedb/docs/docs/guides/solr/tls/combined.md

 # Run Solr with TLS/SSL (Transport Encryption)

-KubeDB supports providing TLS/SSL encryption for Solr.
+KubeDB supports providing TLS/SSL encryption for `Solr`.
 This tutorial will show you how to use KubeDB to run a Solr combined with TLS/SSL encryption.

 ## Before You Begin